shardus/lib-crypto-utils/README.md

 # shardus-crypto-utils

-Provides a simple interface to node-sodium cryptographic functions, as used by the ULC Project.
+Provides a simple interface to node-sodium cryptographic functions, as used by the Shardus project.

 ```JavaScript
 const crypto = require('shardus-crypto-utils')